Satsyxbt/Fenix/docs/deployment/orderOfDeployment.md

-Описанний порядок дій з розгортання контрактів протоколу:
-## Визначення ціни газу

-Ціна газу береться з актуальний значень target мережі і передбачає завищення для норального деплою на 10-20% шляхом хардоку газ прайсу або внесення специфічної конфігурації в hardhatconfig

-## Очищення минулих залишків розгортання
-Файл 'scripts/deploys.json' має бути очищенний, перед початком деплою чистого протоколу, у випадку наявності записів в ньому ці записи будуть використовуватись в подальшому деплої

-## Деплой реалізацій до існуючих контрактів які будуть проксі/upgradeable

-Це включає в себе наступний список:

-1. Core:
+# Protocol Contract Deployment Procedure

+## Gas Price Determination

+The gas price is taken from the network's current `target` values and assumes a 10-20% overestimation for normal deployment.
+This is achieved by hardcoding the gas price or entering specific configurations in `hardhat.config`.

+## Clearing Previous Deployment Residues

+The `scripts/deploys.json` file must be cleared before starting a fresh protocol deployment.
+If there are existing entries, they will be used in the subsequent deployment.

+## Deployment of Implementations to Existing Contracts for Proxy/Upgradeable

+This includes the following list:

+- **Core:**
-   1. `MinterUpgradeable`
+  - `MinterUpgradeable`
-   2. `VeArtProxyUpgradeable`
+  - `VeArtProxyUpgradeable`
-   3. `VoterUpgradeable`
+  - `VoterUpgradeable`
-   4. `VotingEscrowUpgradeable`
+  - `VotingEscrowUpgradeable`

-2. Additional:
+- **Additional:**
-   1. `VeBoostUpgradeable`
+  - `VeBoostUpgradeable`
-   2. `VeFnxDistributorUpgradeable`
+  - `VeFnxDistributorUpgradeable`

-3. Bribes:
+- **Bribes:**
-   1. `BribeFactoryUpgradeable`
+  - `BribeFactoryUpgradeable`
-   2. `BribeUpgradeable`
+  - `BribeUpgradeable`

-4. Gauges:
+- **Gauges:**
-   1.  `GaugeFactoryUpgradeable`
+  - `GaugeFactoryUpgradeable`
-   2.  `GaugeUpgradeable`
+  - `GaugeUpgradeable`

-5. DexV2:
+- **DexV2:**
-   1.  `PairFactoryUpgradeable`
+  - `PairFactoryUpgradeable`
-   2.  `Pair`
+  - `Pair`

-6. Integration:
+- **Integration:**
-   1. `AlgebraFNXPriceProviderUpgradeable`
+  - `AlgebraFNXPriceProviderUpgradeable`
-   2. `FeesVaultUpgradeable`
+  - `FeesVaultUpgradeable`

-Розгортання відбуваєть простим деплоєм контрактів на мережу, без будь-якої конфігурації чи змінн. Задеплоїні контракти будуть використані, як адреси реалізацій кінцевих контрактів
+Deploy simply by running the contract deployment script without any configurations or changes.
+The deployed contracts will be used as implementation addresses for the final contracts.

 `npx hardhat run .\scripts\1_deploy_implementations.ts`

-## Деплой ProxyAdmin
+## Deployment of ProxyAdmin
-Для управлніння зміннами реалізацій і тд, зі сторони `Deployer`, відбувається розгортання ProxyAdmin від OZ прости деплоєм на мережу

-Власність над контрактом залишаєтсья на `Deployer`
+To manage implementation changes etc., from the `Deployer` side, deploy the ProxyAdmin from OZ simply on the network.
+Ownership of the contract remains with `Deployer`.

 `npx hardhat run .\scripts\2_deploy_proxy_admin.ts`

-## Розгортання TransparentUpgradeableProxy для передбачених контрактів
+## Deployment of TransparentUpgradeableProxy for Specified Contracts

 !!!
-IMPORTANT для данного етапу повинні бути задеплоїні реалізації і Proxy Admin на минулих кроках !!!
-IMPORTANT розгортання не передбачає моментальної ініаціалізації, відповідко шкідливі користувачі матимуть змогу зафронтранити або dos розгорнутий проксі

-Список контрактів для який розгортається TransparentUpgradeableProxy:
-1. Core:
+IMPORTANT: Implementations and Proxy Admin must be deployed in previous steps.
+!!!
+IMPORTANT: Deployment does not entail immediate initialization, thus allowing malicious users the potential to front-run or DOS the deployed proxy.

+Contracts for which TransparentUpgradeableProxy is deployed:

+- **Core:**
-   1. `MinterUpgradeable` - ``
+  - `MinterUpgradeable`
-   2. `VeArtProxyUpgradeable`
+  - `VeArtProxyUpgradeable`
-   3. `VoterUpgradeable`
+  - `VoterUpgradeable`
-   4. `VotingEscrowUpgradeable`
+  - `VotingEscrowUpgradeable`
-2. Additional:
-   1. `VeBoostUpgradeable`
-   2. `VeFnxDistributorUpgradeable`
-3. Bribes:
-   1. `BribeFactoryUpgradeable`
-4. Gauges:
-   1. `GaugeFactoryUpgradeable` #1 for V2
-   2. `GaugeFactoryUpgradeable` #2 for ICHI
-   3. `GaugeFactoryUpgradeable` #2 for V3
-5. DexV2:
-   1.  `PairFactoryUpgradeable`
-6. Integration:
-   1. `AlgebraFNXPriceProviderUpgradeable`

-Аргументами конструктора при розгортанні являються наступні:
-- `implementation` для заданного контракту взятий з минулих кроках деплою
-- `proxyAdmin` адреса контракту задеплоїного в минулих кроках
-- `data` - `0x` не передбачається ініціалізація зразу, тому залишається пустим
+- **Additional, Bribes, Gauges, DexV2, Integration** as previously listed.

+Constructor arguments for deployment include:
+- `implementation` for the given contract from previous deployment steps
+- `proxyAdmin` the address of the contract deployed in previous steps
+- `data` is `0x`, implying no initial initialization, hence it remains empty

 `npx hardhat run .\scripts\3_deploy_proxies.ts`

-## Розгортання Fenix
+## Deployment of Fenix

-Відбувається простим деплоєм контракта `Fenix` на мережу

-Після розгортання `Deployer` отримає на баланс `7_500_000 FNX`

-**Вхідними параметрами є:**
+This occurs simply by deploying the `Fenix` contract on the network.
+After deployment, `Deployer` receives `7,500,000 FNX` on the balance.

+**Parameters include:**
-- `blastGovernor_` - адреса управління бласт
+- `blastGovernor_` - the management address
-- `minter_` - адреса на яку буде передано права мінтингу і власність над токеном.
-Важливо для початку деплою слід виставити адресу `Deployer`, після зміннити на актуальний контракт мінтера
+- `minter_` - the address to be granted minting rights and token ownership.
+Initially set to `Deployer`, then changed to the actual minter contract address.

-## Розгортання FeesVaultFactory
+## Deployment of FeesVaultFactory

-Відбувається простим деплоєм контракта на мережу

-**Вхідними параметрами є:**
+Deploy the contract simply on the network.

+**Parameters include:**
-- `blastGovernor_` - адреса управління бласт
+- `blastGovernor_` - the management address
 - `FeesVault - implementation`
-- `Voter - proxy` - ардеса не ініціалізованого проксі
+- `Voter - proxy` - the address of the uninitialized proxy

-## Ініціалізація основних контрактів

-На данному етапі відбувається ініціалізація уже розгорнутих проксі, передбачається що контракти можуть бути ініціалізовані адресами інших контрактів які ще не є ініціалізовані

-Порядок і ініціалізація:
+## Initialization of Main Contracts

+At this stage, the already deployed proxies are initialized.
+It is assumed that the contracts can be initialized by the addresses of other contracts which are not yet initialized.

+The order and initialization include:

-1. `BribeFactory` - (`BlastGovernor`, `Voter - proxy`, `Bribe - implementation`)
+1. `BribeFactory`
-2. `GaugeFactory #1` - (`BlastGovernor`, `Voter - implementation`, `Bribe - implementation`, `MerkleDistributor - ZERO_ADDRESS`)
+2. `GaugeFactory #1`
-3. `GaugeFactory #2` - (`BlastGovernor`, `Voter - implementation`, `Bribe - implementation`, `MerkleDistributor - ZERO_ADDRESS`)
+3. `GaugeFactory #2`
-4. `GaugeFactory #3` - (`BlastGovernor`, `Voter - implementation`, `Bribe - implementation`, `MerkleDistributor - ZERO_ADDRESS`)
+4. `GaugeFactory #3`
-5. `VotingEscrow` - (`BlastGovernor`, `Fenix - instance`, `VeArtProxy - proxy`, `MerkleDistributor - ZERO_ADDRESS`)
+5. `VotingEscrow`
-6. `PairFactory` - (`BlastGovernor`, `PairImplementation - implementation`, `FeesVaultFactory - instance`)
+6. `PairFactory`
-7. `Minter` - (`BlastGovernor`, `Voter - proxy`, `VotingEscrow - proxy`)
+7. `Minter`
-8. `Voter` -  (`BlastGovernor`, `VotingEscrow - proxy`, `PairFactory - proxy`, `GaugeFactory - proxy`, `BribeFactory - proxy`)
+8. `Voter`

+Details for each are based on specific contract requirements.

-## Розгортання MerklGaugeMiddleman
+## Deployment of MerklGaugeMiddleman

-Відбувається шляхом деплою з встановленними параметрами
-- `governor_` - `BlastGovernor`
-- `token_` - fenix token address
-- `merklDistributionCreator_` - actual merkle distributor creator address on target network
+Deploy with set parameters such as `governor_`, `token_` (fenix token address), and `merklDistributionCreator_` (actual merkle distributor creator address on target network).

-## Розгортання RouterV2
+## Deployment of RouterV2

-Відбувається шляхом простого деплою і встановлення параметрів:
-- `BlastGovernor`
-- `PairFactory`
-- `WETH` - адреса WETH вибраної мережі
+Deploy simply and set parameters like `BlastGovernor`, `PairFactory`, and `WETH` (address of WETH in the selected network).

-## Налаштування Gas Mode в усіх контрактах
+## Setting Gas Mode in All Contracts
-Потрібно для всіх розгорнутих контрактах встановити мод на Claimable

-## Початкові налаштування і конфігурації
-1. Передача права власності з Deployer на Minter контракт над Fenix токеном
-2. Додавання PairFactory як створювача для FeesVault в FeesVaultFactory
-3. Додавання AlgebraFactory V3 як створювача для FeesVault в FeesVaultFactory
-4. Додавання встановлення в AlgebraFactory нової фабрики FeesVaultFactory
-5. Установлення правильнї адреси Minter в Voter контракті
-6. Установлення адреси VotingEscrow в Voter контракті
-7. Встановлення MerkleDistributor в GaugeFactoryType2, GaugeFactoryType3
-8. Встановлення фабрик для типу 2 Gauge, і типу 3 Gauge в Voter
-9. Виставлення стандартних налаштувань в V2 парах для WETH/USDB ребейз токенів
-10. Initialize PriceProvider
+Set the mode to Claimable in all deployed contracts for gas optimization.

+## Initial Settings and Configurations

+Includes transferring ownership from Deployer to the Minter contract over Fenix token, adding PairFactory as a creator in FeesVaultFactory, establishing correct Minter address in Voter contract, and setting up various configurations for operational efficiency.

-11. Initialize VeBoost
+Initialize PriceProvider, VeBoost, and set up VeBoost in VotingEscrow contract.
-12. Setup VeBoost to VotingEscrow contract